seendsouza/2381-Robotics/scripts/engineering_notebook.md

 Our rebuild will likely also feature a gearbox, so 300rpm on 4” wheels might even be feasible if we build it right.
 This is all going to depend on how we decide to build the robot.

 ---
-title: Coding
+title: "Coding"
-author: Andy Kim
+author: "Andy Kim"
 date:  2018-12-01 12:00:00 -0500
 ---
 Andy here: First, we started with setting up the ports for the sensors and motors - doing this properly is super important as it will make the rest of our code more manageable, and easier to work with.
 Doing this poorly could lead to many more issues later on, which we are trying to avoid..
 We decided to use #define precompiler statements for all of the port setup so that we could easily change which port a motor or sensor is connected to without changing every other instance the motor/sensor is used.